105 – Saint Paul University

 |University of Ottawa CanTEST||Averaged listening and reading: 4.5||4|

-For international applicants, it is strongly recommended that you contact your local Canadian Embassy or High Commission before applying for details about student permit application procedures and the length of time required to process the application.
+For international applicants, we strongly recommend that you contact your local Canadian Embassy or High Commission before applying for details about student permit application procedures and the length of time required to process the application.

 If you do not meet the normal admission requirements, it is possible to apply as a mature applicant, provided you:

-- are a Canadian citizen or permanent resident;
+- are a Canadian citizen or permanent resident (landed immigrant),

 - are considered, by the Admissions Committee, to hold promise of academic success (part-time studies or relevant experience) or